jacksimmons/tank-engine/README.md

 - Example build command (Windows): `./premake/premake5 vs2022`.

 ## Ubuntu
-- You will need to install dependencies yourself:
+You will need to install dependencies yourself:
-- `xargs sudo apt install -y < apt-packages.txt`
+- `xargs sudo apt-get -y install < apt-packages.txt`

+To uninstall these dependencies, replace `install` in the above command with `remove`, or `purge`.

 # Project Building
 - Build the `TankEditor` project for the Editor (UI).